maksimKorzh/go/README.md

  - MOBILE: Reload page

  Now you can uninstall PWA from desktop/mobile device and install it again.

+# Known issues
+Since there's no MCTS search, a bare net is vulnerable to tacical blunders, it should not fall into the obvious ladder but a ladder where one stone is in atari might run thinking it can be saved.

 # Support / Developers
 Please use github <a href="https://github.com/maksimKorzh/go/issues">issues</a> to communicate.